nicholasvuono/xk6-playwright/README.md

 | timeToMinimallyInteractive() | N/A this function is unique to xk6-playwright - This is based on the first input registerd on the current page - NOTE: this is how we personally like to determine when a page is minimally interactive. | captures the time to minimally interactive metric of the current page milliseconds |
 | firstInputDelay() | N/A this function is unique to xk6-playwright [`What is First Input Delay?`](https://web.dev/fid/) | captures the first input delay metric of the current page in milliseconds |

-NOTE: the above 'Encompassed Playwright Function(s)' will link to the [playwright-go package documentation](https://pkg.go.dev/github.com/mxschmitt/playwright-go#section-readme) to give an in-depth overview of how these functions will behave from a low-level perspective.
+The above 'Encompassed Playwright Function(s)' will link to the [playwright-go package documentation](https://pkg.go.dev/github.com/mxschmitt/playwright-go#section-readme) to give an in-depth overview of how these functions will behave from a low-level perspective.

 If you would like a high-level perspective on how these actions work you will be better served with the [Playwright API Documentation](https://playwright.dev/docs/api/class-playwright)